 Memorized positions can be activated up to 180 seconds after the driver's door is opened and another 60 seconds after it is closed again, even if the "ENGINE START STOP" switch or the engine switch is OFF.

-n If any position memory button is pushed while the adjustments are being made n If the battery is disconnected
+■ If any position memory button is pushed while the adjustments are being made

 The operation will stop.
 To reactivate the system, push the desired button ("1" or "2") again.